 Our registration number with the Israeli Registrar of Companies is 515154607.
-Our purpose as set forth in our articles of association is to engage in any lawful activity.
+Our purpose as set forth in our amended and restated articles of association, as amended (the "Articles of Association") is to engage in any lawful activity.

 Voting rights and conversion